 Continue on I-95 North into Connecticut to Exit 48 in New Haven, and take I-91 North toward Hartford.
 When you reach Hartford, take Exit 29 to I-84, which you will take into Massachusetts and all the way to its end, where it merges with Interstate 90, the Massachusetts Turnpike.
 (And the locals call it “the Mass Pike” – never “the Turnpike” like we do in New Jersey.)

 Theoretically, you could take I-95 all the way, but that will take you though downtown Providence, Rhode Island, up to the Boston suburbs.
-It's longer by both miles and time than the route described above.
+I like Providence as a city, but that route is longer by both miles and time than the route described above.

 Although you will see Fenway Park, or at least its light towers, from the Mass Pike a couple of minutes before you reach the exit for the park, you’ll take Exit 22 for “Prudential Center” – not to be confused with the Newark arena that is home to the Devils and, temporarily, to the WNBA’s New York Liberty.
 This is a skyscraper with a major area mall on its first 2 levels.
 You will end up on Huntington Avenue, and make a right on Belvidere Street, then a left on Boylston Street, and then a right on Ipswich Street, which will take you to Fenway’s parking deck.